vpdb/server/README.md

 as well.

 The interface is simple, clear and to the point.
 Downloads start with one click.
 There are subtle animations for most actions or view transitions.
-Browsing should be a smooth and very pleasing experience.
+Browsing should be a smooth and pleasing experience.

 ## Technology Stack

 Server side runs on Node.js with Express, Stylus and Jade.
 Client uses AngularJS.

-## Installation Instructions
+## Installation

 Install Node.js and git, then open a command line and type: